What Is The Best Jump Rope Mat?

-Greatmats offers a roll of plyometric flooring with dimensions of 4 by 10 feet, which makes it easier to handle than some larger rolls of rubber.
+Greatmats offers a roll of 3/8 inch thick, 4-foot wide plyometric flooring in custom lengths, which makes it easier to handle than some larger rolls of rubber.
 It’s also the right size to use at home in your workout room, creating a seamless flooring underneath the jump rope area, so you don’t catch the rope on an edge as it twirls.

 Rubber Gym Flooring Rolls

 If you want to save a bit more money in your flooring, consider our Rubber Flooring Rolls product.